fiskaltrust/release-notes/portal/portal-sprint-97.md

 #### Hide unsupported helpers in DE (DE)

 There are Global Service 1.2 helpers that do not work with the Middleware 1.3 for Germany, and thus should not be displayed in this market, as they create confusion since they are not really available for usage in Portal.
-These are not displayed anymore in the German Portal (Sandbox & Production).
+These are not displayed anymore in the German fiskaltrust.Portal (Sandbox & Production).

 ## User Management